michaelblackstock/maximo-client-bootcamp/labs/02_managing_assets_job_plans.md

 ---

 ### **Step 4.
 Add Job Plan tasks**
 Scroll down to Job Plans Tasks to add tasks.
+Press the + button to add a new task

 *Tip: Task Numbers increment by 10 for flexibility.*